gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-12/index.md

 We made big changes to how we clean up leftover resources when running `terraform destroy` in these modules.
 While most of the time things will work smoothly, there is a known case with an issue:

 If you start with a running cluster using the old version (prior to this release) of the modules, that you created with terraform 0.12.x, then upgrade to the new module and terraform 0.13.x as we describe above, and then try to destroy, this destruction step might not go as planned.
-If you're spinning up and down a lot of EKS clusters programmatically, it can be a headache to try to resolve errors and timeouts during destroy.
-Therefore, for these situations, we recommend switching to the new modules along with terraform 0.13.x exclusively once you're ready to do so.
+If you&apos;re spinning up and down a lot of EKS clusters programmatically, it can be a headache to try to resolve errors and timeouts during destroy.
+Therefore, for these situations, we recommend switching to the new modules along with terraform 0.13.x exclusively once you&apos;re ready to do so.
 Destroying a cluster that was deployed using this version of the modules applied with terraform 0.13.x works much more smoothly.

-We've documented specific known issues regarding the destroy below.
+We&apos;ve documented specific known issues regarding the destroy below.

 The destroy step depends on Kubergrunt version ~0.6.7.
 Normally if you use the `eks-cluster-control-plane` module with default values for `var.auto_install_kubergrunt` and `var.use_kubergrunt_verification`, the right version of kubergrunt will be installed during `terraform plan`.
 If you change these values to avoid that install, or if you have installed an older version of kubergrunt, you will get an error when running `terraform destroy` that advises you to install it.
 For installation instructions, [look here](https://github.com/gruntwork-io/kubergrunt/blob/master/README.md#installation).